 5 from 1 review

-If you love fall flavors, you’ll want to try this Sugar-Free Apple Butter with no added sugars.
+If you love fall flavors, you’ll want to try this recipe for Instant Pot Apple Butter with no added sugars.
 Serve your apple butter with toast, oatmeal, or even on top of pancakes.
 Everyone loves this apple delicacy made easily in the electric pressure cooker or on the stovetop.
 It’s a healthy treat!

 • Total Time: 75 minutes